capstone-dtire/capstone-dtire/ml/README.md

 ## Prediction
 According to this https://github.com/keras-team/keras/blob/master/keras/applications/imagenet_utils.py#L72
 Restnet use 'caffe' style / zero-centering on preprocessing the input data, so when you want to predict using the model, make sure to zero centering the image data so the model wont misclasify the result.

+## Preprocess Function
+This used by CC for preprocess the image data before fed it to the model.